Back to Blog

 Getting to Palacio de los Deportes: Complete Transport Guide

-Early arrival is strongly recommended, particularly for a high-profile event like Morat.
-Aim to arrive at least 2-3 hours before the advertised show start time.
-This allows ample time for navigating security, finding your seats, and soaking in the pre-show atmosphere without rushing.
-Designated waiting areas are usually established, so follow the crowd and signage.
+Early Arrival: For major concerts like this, arriving at least 2-3 hours before the doors open is strongly advised.
+This allows ample time for navigating security, finding your seats or pitch spot, and soaking in the pre-show atmosphere without feeling rushed.
+Waiting areas outside the main entrance are usually designated.

 Food, Drink & Local Recommendations

-While the Palacio de los Deportes itself will have concession stands offering standard arena fare like hot dogs, nachos, and soft drinks, for a more satisfying culinary experience, exploring the areas surrounding the venue is recommended.
-Be aware that prices inside the arena are typically inflated.
+No concert experience is complete without considering the culinary delights and convivial atmosphere surrounding the venue.
+While the Palacio de los Deportes itself will have various concession stands offering standard stadium fare like hot dogs, nachos, and a selection of soft drinks, beer, and water, these can often be pricey and lead to queues.
+For a more satisfying and potentially budget-friendly pre-show experience, exploring the local offerings is highly recommended.

 Where to Stay in Ciudad de México